 Chances are that your iPhone or other iDevice is larger than the paltry 5GB iCloud account Apple offers for free.
-You could upgrade your iCloud account to the larger plans starting at USD $.99/month (USD $11.88/year) for 50GB.
-But why not utilize all that free space you probably have on an external hard drive to backup your iPhone, iPad, or other iDevice instead?
+You could upgrade your iCloud account to the larger plans starting at USD .99/month (USD 11.88/year) for 50GB.
+But why not utilize all that free space you probably have on an external hard drive to backup your iPhone, iPad, or another iDevice instead?
 Or should I say, use an external drive in addition to that free or paid iCloud account.

 At Apple ToolBox, we recommend always having multiple backups of your iDevices.
-Ideally, we all should have at least 2 backups minimum—1 on the cloud and 1 on an internal or external drive.
-Best of all is to have 2 local and 2 cloud.
+Ideally, we all should have at least two backups minimum—1 on the cloud and one on an internal or external drive.
+Best of all is to have two local and two clouds.
 Why?
-Because you never know—like humans, things fall apart and fail, crisis happen, disasters strike.
-So let’s be proactive and take an eyes wide-open approach by backing up 2X2.
+Because you never know—like humans, things fall apart and fail, a crisis happens, disasters strike.
+So let’s be proactive and take an eyes-wide-open approach by backing up 2X2.

 Backing Up Your iPhone with iTunes

 I always back up my iPhone and iPad locally via iTunes.
 But it drives me crazy that I don’t get to decide which folder to use for my backup.
 And since I don’t get to control that, I don’t have the option to save it to an external drive.
 And that just darn buggers me!

 You can of course manually backup your iTunes backup by finding the backup folder and dragging it to your external HD each time you backup.
 But what a pain!
 If you find yourself annoyed enough, like I am, then Apple Terminal is here to the rescue.

 How to Set Your iPhone Backup to an External Drive

 1. Open your external drive and create a new folder for the backup.
 Name it in a way you’ll remember, such as “MyiPhoneBackUp”

 2. Open a new Finder window via File>New Finder Window or Command-N